 The ad blocker and tracker is available on Android, iOS, Windows, macOs, and Linux.
 The Android app requires manual configuration, but this is very easy to do and took me only 1-2 minutes to complete.

 My only complaint about Mullvad VPN’s ad blocker and tracker is that it doesn’t also come with a malware blocker, which helps you to avoid visiting malicious sites.
 Many VPNs like ProtonVPN and Private Internet Access include a malware blocker with their ad blocker feature.

 But overall, I really like Mullvad VPN’s ad blocker and tracker.
 It’s a great feature for blocking ads and providing you with a better online experience.

 Mullvad VPN offers good obfuscation through its Bridge Mode feature.
-It uses Shadowsocks (an open-source encrypted proxy) to hide your VPN traffic from your government and internet service provider (ISP).
-Bridge Mode bypasses government firewalls in countries that restrict access to the internet like China, Iran, and Indonesia.
-And my colleagues in those countries and other censor-heavy locations tested and confirmed that Mullvad VPN allowed them to visit almost any website.
+It uses Shadowsocks (an open-source encrypted proxy) to hide your VPN traffic from your internet service provider (ISP) and other third parties.
+Bridge Mode bypasses online firewalls in countries that restrict access to the internet like China, Iran, and Indonesia.

 Mullvad VPN’s Bridge Mode works as a double VPN, sending your traffic through 2 VPN servers and 1 Shadowsocks proxy.
 The connection looks like this: